 While planning a three-week vacation to Eastern Europe, my daughter insisted we go to Ljubljana.
 To be honest, I had never heard of the place and cannot spell or pronounce it even now.
 Ljubljana is pronounced as lyoo-blyah-nuh, ‘J’ is silent.
 Ljubljana is the capital and the largest city of Slovenia, but it is a compact quaint town that will captivate you with its vivid charm.

 If you are one of those, who travel to tick attractions off their list, Ljubljana is not for you.
 There are not any famous attractions which are a must-visit.
 Ljubljana is all about culture, atmosphere, and experiences.
 The Ljubljanica river flows through the heart of the pictorial town where cars are restricted so that there is ample space for pedestrians, cyclists, cultural events, and open-air shops.
 The restaurants and cafes spill into the cobbled pavements and serve excellent fresh food, vintage wine, and lip-smacking desserts.

 What makes Ljubljana different from other European cities are its festivals and events that take place in the Central Plaza.
-There are concerts, sports events, and street performances all through the summer and the charming town is in perpetual celebration.
+There are concerts, sports events, and street performances all through the summer and the charming town are in perpetual celebration.
 We also witnessed a boat race on the river flowing in the middle of the town, with hordes of pedestrians cheering and encouraging the participants.
 During major events, everything is closed and local people come and join the festivities along with tourists.
 Roaming the streets, shopping, enjoying events, and live music, eating delicious food is a delightful experience.
 And the friendly and jovial locals and the perfect weather elevate your mood.
 Because of the abundance of bars and clubs, the nightlife is also buzzing